-Ahoy there!
 Pirate’s Bay Family Bar is located at the end of Central Pier and there’s something for everyone.
 With free live entertainment during the summer holidays, this friendly venue is the ideal place to keep your children entertained while you relax after a busy day in the resort.

 Blackpool South Pier

 Blackpool's South Pier is an action-packed fun-filled treat for all the family.
 Originally known as the Victoria Pier, it opened in 1893 and was renamed South Pier in 1930.
 The youngest of our piers, now developed as a mini theme park high above the sea.